What is Tortious Interference?

 pexels-pixabay-262488

-Common Examples of Tortious Interference
+Examples of Tortious

 • A product distribution company induces the sales representatives of the local distributor to breach their contracts with the local distributor and enter into contracts directly with the product distribution company to sell the products for it, essentially cutting out the local distributor.